 «Many people don’t like us and wish we had never existed; but here at the Centre, now that I have visited it, I know that we can no longer be ignored».

 (Mariangeles, an activist from Spain).

 The JWC – a university of action against poverty

-In 2018, the JWC received hundreds of requests and visits from people living in extreme poverty, students, actors in the field and academics.
+Over the years the JWC received hundreds of requests and visits from people living in extreme poverty, students, actors in the field and academics.
 These requests are testament to the various objectives being achieved:

 - Overcoming the neglect and denial of poverty, dispelling misconceptions about it and making the many different aspects of poverty in the past and present better understood.